pushkarkadam/portfolio/my_collections/_posts/2021-12-14-code-breaking.md

 plt.bar(list(freq_d.keys()), list(freq_d.values()), align='center')
 {% endhighlight %}

 {% include image.html url="/portfolio/assets/images/blogs/cryptography/message3_intervals.png" description="<strong>Fig. 7</strong>.
-Intervals of coincidences message 3" %}
+Intervals of coincidences of message 3" %}

 *Fig. 7* shows the graph of peak values.
 The graph is imperfect, but we can see peaks at the 10th intervals.
 From these peaks, we can determine the length of the codeword is ten.
 But, `skull` is a five-letter word.
 However, if we double the letters, `sskkuullll`, it becomes the ten-letter secret codeword.